An Overview of White Mold

 Biological Control

-Biological control products will not eliminate all sclerotia; fields heavily infested with sclerotia may continue to have disease development until the number of sclerotia in the soil is further reduced.
+Biological control products such as Contans will not eliminate all sclerotia; fields heavily infested with sclerotia may continue to have disease development until the number of sclerotia in the soil is further reduced.
 More studies are needed to evaluate the efficacy of biological control products and their potential to reduce white mold of soybean, especially in fields with native populations of biological control fungi.

-Figure 9.
+Figure 8.
 Sclerotium of Sclerotinia sclerotiorum colonized by Coniothyrium minitans.

 The core recommendations for managing white mold are: